 Agapanthus vary in the extent to which they will tolerate frost and cold, which means for the best results it is important to select the most suitable variety for your garden and to select the right planting place.
-Like so many of our garden favourites, when growing Agapanthus, the trick is to get the right plant in the right place and this is very much the case when growing Agapanthus.
-The are about 10 species of Agapanthus both deciduous and evergreen, and most importantly, Agapanthus vary in hardiness.
-As a rule of thumb the deciduous varieties are more hardy than the evergreen varieties, and the less hardy types will need a winter mulch and frost protection.
+Like so many of our garden favourites, when growing Agapanthus, the trick is to get the right plant in the right place and this is very much the case with Agapanthus.
+As a rule of thumb, the deciduous varieties are more hardy than the evergreen varieties, and the less hardy types will need a winter mulch and frost protection.